kevgo/text-runner/documentation/user-defined-actions.md

 ```
 </a>

-Here is the block definition implemented using the `searcher` helper.
+Here is the block definition implemented using the `searcher` helper,
+as always implemented in a file called
 <a class="tr_createFile">

-__text-run/console-command.js__
+__text-run/console-command.js__:

 ```javascript
 child_process = require('child_process')